kaiserpreusse/graphio/docs/details/bulk.md

 # Bulk Loading

-Bulk loading with `NodeSet` and `RelationshipSet` is GraphIO's high-performance approach for loading large datasets into Neo4j.
+Bulk loading with `NodeSet` and `RelationshipSet` is Graphio's high-performance approach for loading large datasets into Neo4j.
 This guide covers advanced patterns, optimization techniques, and best practices.

 ## Overview